HOW REAL IS THE CHRISTMAS STORY?

 According to ancient wisdom cosmic time is measured in Cycles or Ages.
 Avatars incarnate in every Age at significant points on the cosmic calendar, referred to as ‘Transition Cusps’ their sole purpose is the advancement of humanity by reminding of our spiritual origins.
 At the culmination of a Cycle of Ages (known as The Grand Cycle) we approach the threshold of a New Age and the supreme guide appears, to shepherd us through the doorway.
 The penultimate Cusp of the Piscean Age heralded the birth of Jesus Christ.
 (Christ meaning ‘anointed of God’).

 Each of us is free to view Jesus in accordance with our own beliefs or prejudices.
 For some he is simply a great spiritual teacher, for others he is the pre-ordained Avatar guiding humanity through the closing of an Age.
-Christianity accords him the role of Saviour the Only Son of God.
-Whatever our belief his vast spiritual attainment is acknowledged and it is his message which is important.
+Christianity accords him the unique role of Saviour and Son of God.
+Whatever our belief his spiritual attainment is acknowledged and it is his message which is important.

 The name Jesus is the English translation from the Greek Yesous translated from the Hebrew Aramaic the native tongue of Joseph and Mary.
 Yeshua is the abbreviated version of Joshua a name which predates the Christian era by several centuries and means deliverer or saviour.
 Among the many titles accorded to Jesus is ‘Emman-u-el’.
 The Jewish scripture foretold of a conception through divine agency.
 ‘Behold a virgin shall conceive and bear a son and his name shall be called Emman-u-el’ which means ‘God is with us’.